Global Ecology Group

 Yibo

-Faculty member at Nanjing University of Information Science and Technology
+Dr. Yibo Liu, visiting scholar (Now Associate Professor at Nanjing University of Information Science and Technology)

 Yibo earned his Ph.
 D. in geography from Nanjing University in 2013, and then worked as a lecturer in Nanjing University of Information Science and Technology.
 His research is focus on the impacts of climate change on terrestrial carbon and water cycle in China.
 Specifically, he is using observation, remote sensing, and process-based modeling approaches to address how drought and heat affects terrestrial ecosystems productivity in Southern China and to assess possible adaptation pathways.